shekharj21/Azure_DataFactory_piprline_Orchestration/README.md

 6. add an expression to filterout the data.
 7. we want to find avg rating by year then we will perform operations on that data by clicking + on the filtered data tag.
 8. we will choose group by "Year" and at aggreagate option we will write Query in the expression builder.
+9. we will use sink option by clicking + on the average rating tag to dump the data in SQL Database.
+10. Make Sure you Publish all in order to save it.